 - Freakonomics: A Rogue Economist Explores the Hidden Side of Everything (2009) by Steven Levitt and Stephen Dubner

-We say – This book will force you to look at common things in a new light, nice bite-sized chapters for you to explore.
+This book will show you how to look at common things in a new light with nice bite-sized chapters to explore.